gigiowar/mean/README.md

 	-Node is used to make a back-end of this application because your code is javascript based, that makes more simple to integrate with the other selected technologies, and is perfect to make REST aplications.

+5.Sass:

+	-Sass is used to create the custom styles for the application, the objective is to make themes for the application, but is not implemented yet